wade-cheng/wade-cheng.github.io/src/blog/typst-blog-gen.typ

     date: "2025-11-05",
 )

-Alright, I think I've figured out how to make this site render with Typst in a reasonably painless way.
+#smallcaps[Alright, I think I've figured out how to make this site render with Typst in a reasonably painless way.]

 Before, I was basically hand-writing HTML (with Nunjucks as a templating language), and it wasn't really too painful?
 The only really annoying points were